Tencent/HunyuanDiT/README.md

 > [**DialogGen: Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857) <br>

 ## 🔥🔥🔥 News!!
+* Jun 27, 2024: :art: Hunyuan-Captioner is released, providing fine-grained caption for training data.
+See [mllm](./mllm) for details.
+* Jun 27, 2024: :tada: Support LoRa and ControlNet in diffusers.
+See [diffusers](./diffusers) for details.
+* Jun 27, 2024: :tada: 6GB GPU VRAM Inference scripts are released.
+See [lite](./lite) for details.
 * Jun 19, 2024: :tada: ControlNet is released, supporting canny, pose and depth control.
 See [training/inference codes](#controlnet) for details.
 * Jun 13, 2024: :zap: HYDiT-v1.1 version is released, which mitigates the issue of image oversaturation and alleviates the watermark issue.
 Please check [HunyuanDiT-v1.1 ](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT-v1.1) and
 [Distillation-v1.1](https://huggingface.co/Tencent-Hunyuan/Distillation-v1.1) for more details.